Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

 \begin{Theorem} The moduli space $\mathcal{A}_2(1,9)^{-}_{sym}$ of $(1,9)$-polarized abelian surfaces with canonical level structure and an odd theta characteristic is rational. \end{Theorem} \begin{proof} Let us consider the theta-null morphism

 It is clear that $\det(R_{4|\P^3_{-}})$ is identically zero.
 By Lemma \ref{d1ed2} and what we have observed in Section \ref{nullodd}, we see that the closure of $D_2$ is the full $\P_-^3$ space and $Th_{(1,9)}^{-}$ is dominant, that is the general point of $\P^3$ is an odd $2-$torsion point of a $(1,9)$-abelian surface with level structure embedded in $\P^8$.
-Following \cite[Section 3]{GP3} we consider the \it Steinerian \rm\footnote{Steinerian is the classical name for a map sending a linear system of matrices to their kernels} map
+Following \cite[Section 3]{GP3} we consider the \textit{Steinerian} map (this is the classical name for a map mapping a linear system of matrices to their kernels)

-Let us recall from \cite[Section 6]{GP2} that for $v\in \P^3_-$, $v\cdot R_4=0$ if and only if $v\cdot R_{4|\P^3_-}=0$.
+Let us recall from \cite[Section 6]{GP2} that for $v\in \P^4_+$, $v\cdot R_4=0$ if and only if $v\cdot R_{4|\P^3_-}=0$.
 Hence, by Proposition \ref{duefatti} we see that the image of $p\in \mathbb{P}_{-}^3$ is the $v\in \P^4_+$ that determines the unique $H_9$-sub-representation of $H^0(\mathbb{P}^8, \mathcal{O}_{\mathbb{P}^8}(2))$ of quadrics containing $p$.
 The map $Stein_{1,9}$ is given by the $4\times 4$ pfaffians of the matrix $R_{4|\P^3_{-}}$.
 In coordinates we have $Stein_{(1,9)}(x_1,...,x_4) = (y_0,...,y_4)$ where

 Therefore the image of $Stein_{1,9}$ is contained in the hyperplane $\Pi = \{y_0+y_3 = 0\}\cong\mathbb{P}^3$ and the rational map $Stein_{1,9}:\mathbb{P}_{-}^3\dasharrow\Pi$ is dominant of degree $6$.
-Now, by \cite[Theorem 3.3]{GP3} the map $Stein_{1,9}$ induces an isomorphism $\mathcal{A}_2(1,9)^{lev}_{sym}\cong\Pi$, defined by mapping an abelian surface $A\subset\mathbb{P}^8$ to the point corresponding to the unique $H_9$-sub-representation of $H^0(\mathbb{P}^8, \mathcal{O}_{\mathbb{P}^8}(2))$ of quadrics containing $A$.
+Now, by \cite[Theorem 3.3]{GP3} the map $Stein_{1,9}$ induces an isomorphism $\mathcal{A}_2(1,9)^{lev}\cong\Pi$, defined by mapping an abelian surface $A\subset\mathbb{P}^8$ to the point corresponding to the unique $H_9$-sub-representation of $H^0(\mathbb{P}^8, \mathcal{O}_{\mathbb{P}^8}(2))$ of quadrics containing $A$.
 Let $p\in\Pi$ be a general point, and $(A,\psi)$ the corresponding abelian surface with level structure.
 By Section \ref{nullodd}, the six points of the fiber $Stein_{1,9}^{-1}(p)$ correspond to the images via the theta-null map $Th_{1,9}^-:\A_{2}(1,9)^-_{sym} \to \P^3_-$ of the six possible choices of an odd theta characteristic for $(A,\psi)$.
 Hence we have a commutative diagram

 where $f^-$ is the $6$ to $1$ forgetful map.
 Therefore $Th_{(1,9)}^{-}$ is generically injective, and thus a birational map. \end{proof}